shadowman-lab/Ansible-Config/SNOW/readme.md

 <img src="images/new_flow.png" alt="New Flow" title="New Flow" width="800" />

 #### 13)
-In the New Tab that appears, click Add a trigger, select Service Catalog, Select Advance Options and select "Run flow in background (default)"
+In the New Tab that appears, click Add a trigger, select Service Catalog, Select Advanced Options and select "Run flow in background (default)"

 Click on the blue **Done** Button